Liouville quantum gravity spheres as matings of finite-diameter trees: Introduction

 A similar convergence result for bipolar oriented maps of the sphere towards the $\sqrt{4/3}$-LQG sphere decorated by $\SLE_{12}$ has been established in \cite{kmsw2015bipolar} and extended in \cite{ghs2016bipolar}.
 (See also \cite{kmsw2016bipolar-lattice} for more on bipolar orientations on a planar lattice.)

 The works mentioned above do not address the (still open) question of whether the natural conformal embeddings of the discrete models in the sphere (circle parkings, square tilings, Riemannian uniformizations of glued-together unit squares, etc.) approximate the analogous embeddings of the continuum models.
+(See \cite{gms2017tutte} for a statement of this type for a random planar map model defined out of the mating of trees construction of LQG.
+See also \cite{gms2018tutte} for a statement of this type for the adjacency graph formed by the cells in the Poisson-Voronoi tessellation of a Brownian surface.)